 In other words, businesses can no longer be just about business.
 They must also take on a certain level of social responsibility because it matters to their customer base, employees, and the community.

-The full benefits of CSR are innumerable, but let’s look at ten of the most widely recognized advantages of social responsibility:
+The full list of CSR benefits is endless, but let’s look at ten of the most widely recognized pros of social responsibility:

 1. Increased Brand Recognition